ytyulkinaxway/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 linkTitle: Manage subscriptions
 weight: 10
 date: 2019-12-16T00:00:00.000Z
-description: Lear how to manage your AMPLIFY Unified Catalog subscriptions.
+description: Lear how to manage your Amplify Unified Catalog subscriptions.
 ---

 ## Objective

-Learn how subscriptions work in AMPLIFY Unified Catalog, and configure a custom subscription workflow.
+Learn how subscriptions work in Amplify Unified Catalog, and configure a custom subscription workflow.

 ## How subscriptions work

-You can use subscriptions to secure access to an asset in the AMPLIFY Unified Catalog.
+You can use subscriptions to secure access to an asset in the Amplify Unified Catalog.
 Consumers must subscribe to an asset before getting access to it.

 As an asset provider, you can choose to disable subscriptions for your asset, for instance, if you want to publish an API that is not secured with an API key.
 In this case, consumers can use the asset without having to subscribe.

 You can also configure the subscription metadata that is required from consumers at the time of subscription.
-You can configure this when publishing the asset to the AMPLIFY Unified Catalog, or after the asset has been published.
+You can configure this when publishing the asset to the Amplify Unified Catalog, or after the asset has been published.

-{{< alert title="Note" color="primary" >}}Enabling or disabling subscriptions is currently available only by way of [Axway Central CLI](/docs/central/cli_central/) or AMPLIFY API.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Enabling or disabling subscriptions is currently available only by way of [Axway Central CLI](/docs/central/cli_central/) or Amplify API.{{< /alert >}}

 ## Subscription scope